 Date Adopted: 2 October 2013

-Current Review / Revision: 7 May 2014
+Current Review / Revision: 12 March 2025

-The Emery County School District strives to insure the safety and wellbeing of all students.
+The Emery County School District strives to ensure the safety and wellbeing of all students.
 The Board recognizes that suicide is a leading cause of death among young people ages 15-19 and that all steps need to be taken to prevent any student from attempting suicide.
-The Board also believes that the school should provide, along with parents and guardians, appropriate interventions for students to insure that they do not see suicide as a solution to their problems.
+The Board also believes that the school should provide, along with parents and guardians, appropriate interventions for students to ensure that they do not see suicide as a solution to their problems.

 Schools should provide services related to suicide prevention.
 Every school should have a Crisis Intervention Team in place as part of their Emergency Management Plan.
 The Crisis Intervention Team should be aware of suicide prevention protocols and be prepared to take an active role in suicide prevention.